 I remember that the E90’s camera was one of the best in its time.
 I so loved the E90 that I ended up purchasing it twice.
 Ah, the love of my life…..

 If there is any form factor of mobile phones that I miss till today, it is the Communicator form factor.
 Using one was like using a phone and a mini laptop rolled into one.
-The Communicator was powerful and very useful.
+Nokia Communicators were powerful and very useful.
+They were also the most advanced mobile phones around in their days.
 Perhaps someone can revive the form factor.
 Just imagine Android or Windows 10 (not Windows 10 Mobile) in a Communicator form factor.
-Ooohhh-la-la.
+Oh-la-la.